 Given the truly catastrophic proliferation of the human population all over the Earth, the only rational course of action for our species to take at the present time is for as many people as possible to make the difficult but necessary decision not to have any children – or if they find this too radical a course to follow, then to have fewer children than the number that they intended to have.
 For each human child that is not born, and consequently will not go on to live a long life of destructive, polluting, and life-destroying consumption, while potentially begetting even more children in one’s turn, will enable the offspring of all the many other vital, wonderful, varied, and extraordinary forms of life with which we share the planet to survive, reproduce, and perpetuate their kind.
 By doing so, we will recognize the right of all life forms to exist and thrive, and not only that single, stupid, depraved, and profoundly selfish species known as homo stupidus.

 Collapse: How Societies Chose to Fail or Succeed: Revised Edition by Jared Diamond, chapter 10.
 Penguin, New York, 2011.

 Without the interventions of modern medicine, agriculture, and other of our human technologies, more than 19 out of every 20 people who are alive today would not be alive, since either they or one of their ancestors would have perished, whether as a result of disease, war, famine, or predation.
 Hence, the question of whether or not they will beget children would not even arise, since they wouldn’t be alive to consider it.
-However, this mandate not to have any children, or to have fewer children than one intended, does not need to be adhered to forever: after a few centuries, if the majority of the world’s population were to follow it, then all those who want children could have them – provided, of course, that they limit themselves to one or two at the very most.
+However, this mandate not to have any children, or to have fewer children than one intended, does not need to be adhered to forever: after a few centuries, if the majority of the world’s population were to follow it, then all those who want children could have them – provided, of course, that they limit themselves to one or two at the most.